 Nominees will be contacted by a CHS Student Council representative or adviser with final instructions.
 Nominees will be asked to provide a resume and personal statement of accomplishments by December 12.

-Honorees will be recognized by the Dean of the College of Human Sciences and will be featured on a poster to be displayed throughout the College of Human Sciences.
+Honorees will be recognized by the Dean of the College of Human Sciences and presented with a Student Sensation polo to represent our college.
+They will be featured on a poster to be displayed throughout the College of Human Sciences.

 Dedicated.
 Alison is dedicated to serving as a resource when those around her are facing difficult times.
 This commitment to support her peers has shaped her efforts at Iowa State and her goals for the future, which include achieving the registered dietitian designation to help people struggling with eating disorders.
 She has already begun this work through her efforts to organize eating disorder awareness weeks through the Eating Disorder Coalition of Iowa (EDCI) and the Campus Body Image and Eating Disorder Awareness Week planning committee.
 Alison has been inspired by the results she has seen working with these groups and hopes to continue and expand this work in the future.